-The student may contact the faculty member or advisor of choice for the recommendation.
-Providing additional background information such as the student’s community/college activities and professional or leadership positions held, or scholarships awarded is beneficial.
+The student may contact the faculty member or adviser of choice for the recommendation.
+Providing additional background information such as the student’s community/college activities and professional or leadership positions held or scholarships awarded is beneficial.
 Prior employment should also be included.
-Allow adequate time for the faculty member/advisor to write the recommendation before the stated deadlines.
+Allow adequate time for the faculty member/adviser to write the recommendation before the stated deadlines.

 There are two steps students must take to become licensed as a registered nurse.
 Nursing Student Services (NSS) at each site will assist students to 1) register for the NCLEX (National Council Licensing Exam) through Pearson Vue and 2) help students obtain and complete information for State Board Licensure in the state in which the student plans to practice.
 NSS also provides general information about licensure issues and state compacts.